 All samples with less than 200,000 reads were discarded from the analysis.
 Additionally, if a sample was discarded for one mating type, the corresponding sample for the opposite mating type was also discarded (e.g. if ‘miconazole t=15 MATa’ was discarded due to lack of coverage, ‘miconazole t=15 MATα’ would also be discarded regardless of coverage).

-Defining a Resistance Metric
+Defining a resistance metric

 Following processing of the sequence data, a count c was assigned for each strain sx in a pool under drug d sequenced at time t (csx,d,t).
 The counts in each sample were then converted to a frequency fsx,d,t by division with the total count for all strains in that sample: